 Instead of storing simple-large-object data in a blobspace, you can choose to store it in a dbspace.
 However, for a simple large object larger than two pages, performance improves when you store it in a blobspace.
 Simple large objects stored in a dbspace can share a page, but simple large objects stored in a blobspace do not share pages.

-For information about how to determine the size of a blobpage, see "Determine blobpage size" on page 9-22.
+For information about how to determine the size of a blobpage, see "Determine blobpage size" on page 9-18.
+For a description of blobspaces, see "Blobspaces" on page 8-13.

 Sbpages